Karen R. Zwier

 “Interventionist Causation in Thermodynamics.”
-To be presented at the Twenty-Fifth Biennial Meeting of the Philosophy of Science Association: Atlanta, Georgia, 3-5 November 2016.
+Twenty-Fifth Biennial Meeting of the Philosophy of Science Association: Atlanta, Georgia, 3-5 November 2016.

 “Could Aquinas’ Causes Be Interventionist Causes?”
-To be presented at the Theology and the Philosophy of Science: Analytic, Scholastic, and Historical Perspectives: Concordia University of Edmonton, Edmonton, Canada, 14-15 October 2016.
+Theology and the Philosophy of Science: Analytic, Scholastic, and Historical Perspectives: Concordia University of Edmonton, Edmonton, Canada, 14-15 October 2016.

 “Can Simulation Count as Experiment in Experimental Philosophy?”
 First Annual META Conference: Beyond Intutions: University of Illinois at Urbana-Champaign, 7-8 October 2016.

 “What is Catholic Engagement with Philosophy of Science?”
 Science, Philosophy, and Religious Commitment: Catholic Engagement with Philosophy of Science: University of St. Thomas, St. Paul, Minnesota, 26-28 June 2016.

 “Interventionist Causation in Chemical Thermodynamics.”
 Twenty-Fourth Biennial Meeting of the Philosophy of Science Association: Chicago, Illinois, 6-9 November 2014.

 “An Epistemology of Causal Inference from Experiment.”
 Twenty-Third Biennial Meeting of the Philosophy of Science Association: San Diego, California, 15-17 November 2012.